ainatersol/Vesuvius-InkDetection/README.md

 The `external` folder contains helper functions defining the different model architectures `model.py`, dataloading, postprocessing utils...

 Kindly note that, this implementation supports multiple sota architectures (3DCNN, 3DUNETR..).
-This should allow uses to easily switch between different verisons of the code (including all of the architectures from the 9-model ensamble that won the competition).
+This should allow uses to easily switch between different verisons of the code (including all of the architectures from the 9-model ensemble that won the competition).
 The different models are available undel `model.py` and to load them just replace the name in the training notebook such as:

 ```
 model = UNETR_Segformer(CFG)